florophore/floro-react-native-demo/README.md

 ## Pointing at your Floro Repo

 Before we start ripping things out, we should make sure everything builds correctly.
-To do that run the following
+To do that, run the following

 ```bash
 # cwd = project root